FirespriteLtd/website/site/content/news/firesprite-meet-the-sprites.md

   alt: Meet the sprites
   title: Meet the sprites
 ---
 In this interview series, we speak to some of the staff here to provide an insight into life at Firesprite from a variety of disciplines within the studio.

-First up is one of our HR staff, Kate.
+First up is a member of our HR staff, Kate.

 ![Katherine Birney](/images/uploads/kate.png "Katherine Birney")